Genomics Core Facility

 Computational Resources

-High Performance Computing (HPC) cluster: A central High-Performance Computing (HPC) facility with 1.5 Petabyte storage capacity called “Minerva” is available for secondary and tertiary data analysis.
-The Minerva cluster consists of 120 Dell C6145 two blade chassis totaling 7,680 cores (64 cores per node) with 70 teraflop peak speed, interconnected through a Quad-Data Rate (QDR, 40Gbps) InfiniBand network.
-Each compute node is equipped with at least 256 GB of memory, with one 1-TB high-memory node.
-The hardware accessible for analysis is optimized for parallel jobs that are CPU bound such as NGS read mapping, as well as parallel jobs such as Bayesian network reconstruction that are memory bound.
-In addition, the high-speed InfiniBand interconnects enable jobs requiring substantial shared memory, such as all-by-all comparisons of splice-form specific RNAseq results to generate isoform-specific co-expression networks.
-Minerva is connected to the Genomics Core cluster and Mount Sinai network via dual 10 GB Ethernet links.
-GridFTP enabled nodes are also available for fast data transfers to external sites.
+High Performance Computing (HPC) cluster: A central High-Performance Computing (HPC) facility with 40-Petabyte storage capacity called “Minerva” is available for secondary and tertiary data analysis.
+The Minerva cluster consists of 25,584 Intel Platinum processors with 70 teraflop peak speed and 408 NVIDIA GPUs, interconnected through a 400 Gb/s NDR Fat-Tree InfiniBand network.
+Each compute node is equipped with at least 512 GB of memory, with 33 1.5-TB high-memory nodes.
+The hardware accessible for analysis is optimized for parallel jobs that are CPU-bound such as NGS read mapping, as well as parallel jobs such as Bayesian network reconstruction that are memory-bound.
+In addition, the high-speed InfiniBand interconnects enable jobs requiring substantial shared memory, such as all-by-all comparisons of splice-form specific RNA-seq results to generate isoform-specific co-expression networks.
+Minerva is connected to Globus, a secure and high-performance data transfer service, for fast data transfers to external sites.
 Access to ISMMS computational resources is restricted by firewalls and external access is provided through secure shell/ftp with two-factor authentication.

-The software and programming environments offered on Minerva are the best of breed, and include community standards such as Linux and MPI.
-The cluster runs resource managers and schedulers to balance job workload, optimized to process as many jobs as possible for the highest overall machine utilization, job throughput and job success rate.
+The software and programming environments offered on Minerva are cutting edge, including community standards such as Linux and MPI.
+The cluster runs resource managers and schedulers to balance job workload, optimized to process as many jobs as possible for the highest overall machine utilization, job throughput, and job success rate.
 Minerva is operated with over 95% uptime, using scalable and reproducible configuration management techniques.
 Long-term archival storage is provided by a high-capacity Tivoli Storage Manager (TSM) system and protects against data loss.
 One copy of the tapes is kept off-site (New Jersey) and one stays onsite at Mount Sinai.
 All data on the tapes are encrypted.
 In accordance with Sinai policy, tapes are kept for at least six years.

-The Minerva file system provides extensive data capacity (approximately 14 PB of storage overall) for high performance storing and accessing research data, based on IBM Spectrum Scale (formerly known as GPFS).
-Minerva file system is made of different storage tiers to ensure the users will benefit of the maximum performance and it’s mounted on about 600 nodes including a flash pool of 264 TB.
-The Technology Development laboratory has a dedicated allocation of 670 TB for various projects in parallel.
+The Minerva file system provides extensive data capacity (approximately 32 PB of storage overall) for high performance storing and accessing research data, based on IBM Spectrum Scale (formerly known as GPFS).
+The Center for Advanced Genomic Technology has a dedicated allocation of 1480 TB for various projects in parallel.

-Contact: Kristin Beaumont, PhD: Assistant Professor and Associate Director of Single Cell Genomic Technology Development (Kristin.beaumont@mssm.edu)
+Contact: Kristin Beaumont, PhD: Associate Professor and Associate Director (Kristin.beaumont@mssm.edu)

 We offer a wide range of standard and custom single cell and spatial transcriptomic analysis approaches, designed around access to the following technology: